snowjaguar625/nodebestpractices/README.md

 Thank you to all our collaborators! 🙏

-Our collaborators are members who are contributing to the repository on a reguar basis, through suggesting new best practices, triaging issues, reviewing pull requests and more.
+Our collaborators are members who are contributing to the repository on a regular basis, through suggesting new best practices, triaging issues, reviewing pull requests and more.
 If you are interested in helping us guide thousands of people to craft better Node.js applications, please read our [contributor guidelines](/.operations/CONTRIBUTING.md) 🎉

 | <a href="https://github.com/idori" target="_blank"><img src="assets/images/members/ido.png" width="75" height="75"></a> | <a href="https://github.com/TheHollidayInn" target="_blank"><img src="assets/images/members/keith.png" width="75" height="75"></a> |
 | :--: | :--: |